redjoker011/dotfiles/README.md

 - `ystd` Alias to yarn start:dev
 - `ytu` Alias to yarn test:unit
 - `yte` Alias to yarn test:e2e

+##### Docker

+- `docker_exec` function to access docker container using container name from docker ps
+- `docker_exec_container` function to access docker container using container name as string.
+Use docker_exec_container -h to learn more

 ### Bindings